AnhTruong13/AnhTT200_TestFW/manual-steps_AllTests.md

 3. Look for a "scroll to top" button (usually appears when scrolling down).
 4. Click the scroll to top button.
 5. Verify that the page scrolls back to the top smoothly.
-6. Verify that the top of the page is visible.
+6. **Framework Enhancement**: Tests now allow up to 100px tolerance from the top (instead of exact 0px) for more reliable verification.
+7. **Improved Method**: The scroll function now includes:
+   - Button visibility wait
+   - JavaScript fallback scroll
+   - Animation completion wait
-7. Take a screenshot of the scroll to top functionality.
+8. Take a screenshot of the scroll to top functionality.
+9. **Performance Note**: Scroll actions are recorded in video for visual verification.

 ### Test 11: Verify page performance and loading
 1. Open browser and navigate to https://www.automationexercise.com/